Ventura Personal Injury Lawyer

 Ventura Personal Injury Law Infographic

 Your lawyer will understand the value of different types of medical records and it is important to gather as much as you can to bring to meetings so that your lawyer can get an accurate number when valuing your case.
-When you have been injured in an accident, it is essential to have experienced legal counsel on your side every step of the process.
+When you have been injured in an accident, it is essential to have experienced legal counsel on your side at every step of the process.
 Personal injury law can be very complicated, and you’ll need an advocate who can fight for your rights.
 Contact a Ventura personal injury lawyer residents look to from Quirk Law Firm, LLP today to learn more about how we can assist with your case.
 Call today to get started with your free strategy session.

 What kind of damages can I seek?

 There are two kinds of damages you may seek under personal injury law, including economic and non-economic.
 Examples of economic damages include medications, rehabilitation, surgery, medical bills, equipment, lost wages, property repair or replacement, therapy, and more.
 When assessing your case, a lawyer is going to ask about all the ways that you have been negatively affected because of the accident.
 Be transparent with your lawyer about what you go through every day and how your life has been hindered.
-Your lawyer will estimate a potential monetary award based on the injury and loss you have experienced thus far, while also considering expenses you may incur for the future.
+Your lawyer will estimate a potential monetary award based on the injury and loss you have experienced thus far, while also considering expenses you may incur in the future.

 Why is a statute of limitations important?

 To put it simply, a statute of limitations is a deadline for filing a personal injury claim.
-Such deadlines vary based on the kind of claim you have, but usually range from one to three years.
+Such deadlines vary based on the kind of claim you have but usually range from one to three years.
 If you do not file a claim within that time period, then you can no longer pursue compensation for the accident, which is why it is vital that you learn more about your eligibility before it’s too late.
 If you or someone you care about was recently in a personal accident and are not sure what to do next, call us at Quirk Law Firm, LLP today for assistance.

 What is the difference between negligence and intentional injury?